RedisLabs/redislabs-docs/content/kubernetes/networking/ingress.md

 ---
-Title: Establish external routing with an ingress controller
+Title: Configure Ingress for external routing
 linkTitle: Ingress routing
 description: Configure an ingress controller to access your Redis Enterprise databases from outside the Kubernetes cluster.
 weight: 5